vtex/payment-mocker/README.md

 *   Local server
 *   Less autocompile
 *   Livereload for any files changes
-*   Mocked VTEX Smart Checkout HTML and CSS
+*   Base of VTEX Smart Checkout HTML and CSS

 ## How it works

 When you run `grunt`, it starts a server at [http://localhost:8080/](http://localhost:8080/), compiles `style.less` file and begin watching changes in all files inside `assets` folder.
 Any change will reload the page or just reload css files, in case of style changes.

-You can test your payment layout creating/modifying:
+You can test your layout creating/modifying:

 *   `src/partials/payment.html`: HTML file
 *   `src/assets/css/less/style.less`: style file